jswilkinSMU/Runner/README.md

 Build and Use:

-	1. Extract the zip folder to you desired location.
+	1. Download and Extract the zip folder.
-	2. Open the Run folder
+	2. Open the Run folder.
 	3. Double-click Runner_Release_x64.exe to start the program.